-Courtney S. Marcus is one of the foremost banking and finance attorneys in the industry.
+Courtney S. Marcus is Co-Head of the Banking & Finance practice.
 She represents private equity firms and consortia, public and private corporate borrowers, and financial investors in connection with a wide variety of financing transactions.
-As Co-Managing Partner of Weil’s Dallas Office, she has contributed to Weil’s culture, its growth and its standing among the world’s elite firms.
+As Managing Partner of Weil’s Dallas Office, she has contributed to Weil’s culture, its growth and its standing among the world’s elite firms.
 Her numerous professional achievements, outstanding leadership skills and steadfast community involvement have led to her status as a role model for future generations of female lawyers.

 She has played a decisive role in financings for industry-shaping acquisitions by major corporations as well as leading private equity firms, and handled linchpin transactions in some of the largest restructurings in recent years.
 She has represented clients such as Centerbridge Partners, AMC Entertainment, WPX Energy, Willis Towers Watson, Basic Energy Services, Fieldwood Energy, KIK Custom Products and Goldman Sachs, among many others.